cocos/cocos-engine/EngineErrorMap.md

 Rect height exceeds maximum margin: %s

+### 3401

+Set texture with a url of image is not supported anymore.
+Please use cc.assetManager.loadRemoteTexture to load a texture first.

 ### 3500

 0 priority is forbidden for fixed priority since it's used for scene graph based priority.